puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules.md

     tree -L 2 -d /etc/puppetlabs/puppet/environments/production/modules/

-You'll see a list of directories, like so:
+You'll see a list of directories, something like this:

     /etc/puppetlabs/puppet/environments/production/modules/
-    └── apache
-        ├── files
+    ├── cowsayings
-        ├── lib
+    │   ├── manifests
+    │   └── tests
+    └── graphite
        ├── manifests
        ├── spec
-        ├── templates
-        └── tests
+       └── templates
-        ...

 Each of the standardized subdirectory names you see tells Puppet users and Puppet itself where to find each of the various components that come together to